drosera-network/examples/sandbox/token-supply/README.md

 # Token Access Control Example

-- `TokenAccessControlTrap` monitors the list of addresses with the token minter role and checks for any changes.
-It is used in case of an access control exploit.
+- `TokenSupplyTrapTest` monitors total token supply and checks if it is largely changed.
+It is used in case of mint abuse exploit.

 ## Running the Examples